What Paint to Use on a Dresser

 General Finishes Enduro Black Poly

 The Enduro Poly is another great General Finishes product!
-It is a pigmented poly that doesn’t need to be top-coated.
+It is a pigmented poly that doesn’t need to be topcoated.
 As the name suggests, it’s durable like poly, but it’s pigmented like paint.

 It creates a super smooth and very pretty satin sheen!
-The biggest downside is that it was made to be sprayed, so if you don’t have a paint sprayer, this isn’t the best option for you.
+The biggest downside is that it was made to be sprayed, so if you don’t have a sprayer, this isn’t the best option for you.
+But you can invest in a cheap sprayer (my favorite budget friendly sprayer that I used for years!) to apply it!

+Currently, it comes in black and white, but you can special request another color to be mixed up.
 This retailer on Etsy can handle that for you!
 And they even offer it in quarts instead of gallons like most retailers!
+See how we used the white one in this painted display cabinet makeover.

 The Easiest Way to Paint a Dresser – Mineral Paint

-Fusion Mineral Paint in Little Whale
+Fusion Mineral in Little Whale

-They claim to have a built-in topcoat, which basically just means that you don’t need to put water-based polyurethane on it to make it durable.
+They claim to have a built in topcoat, which basically just means that you don’t need to put waterbased polyurethane on it to make it durable.
+In very high traffic areas, like tabletops, I would recommend a topcoat.
+But if it’s a lightly used piece, I wouldn’t worry about topcoating it.

 What Paintbrush to Use with Fusion Mineral Paint

-It went on SO well, and there were very very few brush marks left in the finish!
-I haven’t tried it with other paints yet, but it’s totally worth an investment for Fusion Mineral Paint!
+I was honestly blown away when I used a Staalmeester with Fusion.
+It went on SO well, and there were very, very few marks left in the finish!
+I haven’t tried it with other options yet, but it’s totally worth an investment for Fusion Mineral!

 Favorite Fusion Mineral Paint Dresser Makeovers